-- NetIntercept was one of the first NFATs [9].
+- NetIntercept was one of the first NFATs (Corey et al., 2002).
 It accepts PCAP files (no live captures), reassembles TCP flows and extracts artifacts from protocols running even on non-standard ports.
 Note: NetIntercept is closed source and to the best of our knowledge no longer available for download.
-Thus, we were unable to perform a more detailed evaluation. - PyFlag [1, 3, 4, 6, 7, 8] "is a general purpose, open source, forensic package which merges disk forensics, memory forensics, and network forensics" [8].
+Thus, we were unable to perform a more detailed evaluation. - PyFlag, 2020 [1, 3, 4, 6, 7, 8] "is a general purpose, open source, forensic package which merges disk forensics, memory forensics, and network forensics" (Cohen, 2008).
 By using specialized scanners, PyFlag can understand several application protocols and extract the communicated contents.
-However, according to Forensics Wiki, the tool is deprecated1. - XPlico [1, 3, 4, 5] is open source NFAT that is preinstalled on major digital forensics distribution such as DEFT, Security Onion and even Kali.
-It understands about 30 application protocols and can extract the content of emails, Session Initiation Protocol (SIP) or web communication.

-- NetworkMiner [1, 3, 4, 8] is a passive network sniffer/packet capturing tool that can detect operating systems, sessions, hostnames, open ports, and more.
+However, according to Forensics Wiki, the tool is deprecated.1 - XPlico, 2020 [1, 3, 4, 5] is open source NFAT that is preinstalled on major digital forensics distribution such as DEFT, Security Onion and even Kali.
+It understands about 30 application protocols and can extract the content of emails, Session Initiation Protocol (SIP) or web communication. - NetworkMiner, 2020 [1, 3, 4, 8] is a passive network sniffer/ packet capturing tool that can detect operating systems, sessions, hostnames, open ports, and more.
 It also allows extracting files from about a dozen commonly used application protocols.
-In the professional version, NetworkMiner also extracts VoIP calls, supports Geo IP localization, performs portindependent protocol identification, OS fingerprinting, and web browser tracing. - TCPFlow [2, 3, 4, 5, 6, 8] "captures data transmitted as part of TCP connections (flows), and stores the data in a way that is convenient for protocol analysis and debugging.
+In the professional version, NetworkMinor also extracts VoIP calls, supports Geo IP localization, performs port-independent protocol identification, OS fingerprinting, and web browser tracing. - TCPFlow, 2020 [2, 3, 4, 5, 6, 8] "captures data transmitted as part of TCP connections (flows), and stores the data in a way that is convenient for protocol analysis and debugging.
 Each TCP flow is stored in its own file.
 Thus, the typical TCP flow will be stored in two files, one for each direction.
-TCPFlow can also process stored 'tcpdump' packet flows" [44].
+TCPFlow can also process stored 'tcpdump' packet flows".
 It is important to note that TCPflow does not recognize IP fragments; therefore, reassembling of such conversations will be malformed.